sampocs/dialed/README.md

 - Par 2 holes: 10 or 15 yards
 - Par 3 holes: 20, 30, or 40 yards

 For each hole, select a target flag and place your ball approximately at the specified distance.
+You can pace out your distance, but precision isn't strictly necessary - reasonable approximations work well.
 Always start from off the green (unless space is limited on shorter Par 2 holes).

 ### Indoor Mode